VMI-ETH/newsletter/contents/Nov-2024/intro.md

 Dear VMI members,

-Days are becoming shorter and shorter, temperature is slowly going down, fog is dense in the morning...
+Days are becoming shorter and shorter, temperature is slowly decreasing, fog is dense in the morning...
 Yes, all signs that we're well into the Autumn season now!

-If you're interested in what we got up to during our annual summer retreat, check out our [Summer Retreat 2024 Retrospective](https://vmi.ethz.ch/news/event/2023/09/19/summer-retreat-retrospective/).
+Fear not: we still prepared some events to enlighten your days in the coming month.

 We wish you a cosy November!